gem/oq-engine/doc/adv-manual/risk-features.rst

 ===================	========	============	========	==========	===========	==========

-The first field in the header is the name of a tag in the exposure; in this case it is the taxonomy but it can be something else; for instance for volcanic ash fall consequences the kind of roof you have will be relevant.
-The framework is meant to be used for generic consequences, even not related to earthquakes, because since version 3.6 the engine provides a multi-risk calculator.
+The first field in the header is the name of a tag in the exposure; in this case it is the taxonomy but it could be any other tag — for instance, for volcanic ash-fall consequences, the roof-type might be more relevant, and for recovery time estimates, the occupancy class might be more relevant.
+The framework is meant to be used for generic consequences, not necessarily limited to earthquakes, because since version 3.6 the engine provides a multi-hazard risk calculator.

 The second field of the header, the ``cname``, is a string identifying the kind of consequence we are considering.
 It is important because it